isomerpages/lta-ltinnovation/index.md

       image: /images/placeholder pic 1.png
       button: Submit now
       url: /submissions/
   - infopic:
-      title: Data Support
-      button: View data page
-      url: /data/
-      alt: Image alt text
-      description: Find out more about what are the available data to help in your solution formulation and development process.
-      image: /images/data.png
-  - infobar:
-      title: Contact Us
-      subtitle: Other advisory
-      description: Need to know more about the application and administrative procedures?
-Get in touch.
-      button: Contact form
-      url: /contact/
-  - infopic:
       title: Call for Solutions (Round 1)
       subtitle: Submissions are open